Skip to main content

 Eligibility

-A research team (minimum of 2 members) is formed by a Team Leader and at least one other Team Member.
+A research team (minimum of 5 members) is formed by a team leader, at least two other staff team members, a patient partner, and a team mentor.

-• Team Leaders must be direct care BCMHSUS staff (non-physician), in a regular/permanent position
+• Team leaders must be direct care BCMHSUS staff (non-physician), in a regular/permanent position, and have been employed for >1 year

 We encourage those with more research experience to participate as research mentors as part of the research team.

-• Any staff with research expertise are eligible (researchers, trainees, etc.)
+• Any BCMHSUS staff that regularly conduct research are eligible (e.g., researchers, trainees, physicians, psychologists, etc.)

 • Offers advice and guides research team but does not complete research work

-• See Mentor Guidelines and Agreement for more information
+• See Mentorship & the Role of the Mentor Guidelines (PDF) for more information

 How to apply and what to expect

-1. Eligible staff form a research team of two or more and submit a Notice of Intent (application) to bcmhsus_research@phsa.ca
+1. Eligible staff form a research team of five or more and submit a Notice of Intent (application) to bcmhsus_research@phsa.ca

 • The Notice of Intent will be evaluated on criteria such as: